Nethram/callblaster/README.md

 -Supports multiple simultaneous calls to a list of numbers.
 -Separate audio messages for each number.
 -Receives DTMF inputs
--Dialling Screen displays call status and DTMF response
+-Dialing Screen displays call status and DTMF response
 -Detailed log for each calls
 -Easy to use Management Panel